openSUSE/obs-landing/_posts/development/2020-04-06-free_style.md

 category: development
 ---

-## Introduction

-It always happens while we are immersed in our daily work, we discover even more things which could be improved or are interesting to do.
+It often happens while we are immersed in our daily work.
+We discover even more things which potentially could be improved or would be interesting to do.

-We are sure we all keep a parallel list including ideas like starting to use a new technology, upgrading certain software version, automating a repetitive part of a proccess ...
+We are sure we all keep a parallel list which includes ideas, like starting the usage of a new technology, upgrading certain components to a new software version or automating a repetitive part of a proccess ...

-Two weeks ago, we considered it was time to stop our daily routine for a while and to start crossing tasks from our long (parallel) TODO list.
+Two weeks ago, we considered it was time to stop our daily routine for a while and to start crossing tasks from our long TODO list.
 It has been very comforting! :smile:

-We invite you to keep reading and discover all the cool things we managed to tackle in just a few days.
+We invite you discover all the cool things we managed to tackle in just a few days.

+## Migration to Rails 6

+This already got started by different people in the recent past.

+Lately this got revisited by Lukas Krause as part of the HackWeek19.
+As a follow-up to that project, we took this opportunity to work again on the migration of OBS to Rails 6.

+This is an important step in order to make sure that the Open Build Service project stays future-proof and reliable.
+Contributors benefit from an up-to-date framework with all the functionality they are used to.
+The users are delighted by an actively maintained foundation that keeps on receiving security updates and improvements in the future.

+The upgrade to a new major version should be processed carefully and with a good amount of attention.
+Therefore, we decided to not only rely on our automated tests, we also deployed the upgrade in a production-like environment in order to make sure all the individual components keep on working smoothly together.

+:clap: :clap: We will have it soonish in production!

 ## Safer Migrations

-Every time a new migration is introduced in our codebase, we ask ourselves if it is safe to deploy and consequentely run the migration at any time of the day.
+Every time a new migration gets introduced to our database, we ask ourselves: Is it safe to deploy and consequently run the migration at any time of the day?

-Some migrations can cause a certain downtime when running and this obviously affects our users.
+Certain database migrations imply a downtime when running and this obviously affects our users.
 Therefore, we postpone the deployment to a better moment, normally to our maintainance window on Thursday mornings.
-This means that sometimes, we have to stop doing daily deployments for a while.
+This means that sometimes, we have to stop doing the daily deployments for a while.

 In order to minimize the impact of this kind of situations, we have decided to start using the [strong_migrations gem](https://github.com/ankane/strong_migrations).
 Their own sentence explains everything:

 "Strong Migrations detects potentially dangerous operations in migrations, prevents them from running by default, and provides instructions on safer ways to do what you want."

-Adding this gem will help us to detect unsafe migrations and to get closer to a Zero Downtime scenario.
+The addition of this gem will help us to detect unsafe migrations and to get closer to a Zero Downtime scenario.

 ## obs-tools and OpenQA

 Our team maintains the [`obs-tools` repository](https://github.com/openSUSE/obs-tools).
 It contains some useful tools for our project.

-One of the pending tasks in our TODO list was dockerizing those tools to make them easier to install and use in any machine.
+One of the pending tasks in our TODO list was the dockerization of these tools.
+This simplifies the installation and creates a uniform setup in any machine.

-The only requirements to use them are to have `docker` and `docker-compose >= 1.18` installed.
-Now we have a host with those docker running instead of using crontab and timer to run the scripts.
+The only prerequirement for the usage is the installation of `docker` and `docker-compose >= 1.18`.
+From now on, our hosts are running just those docker containers, instead of using crontab and timer to run the scripts.

-## Migration to Rails 6

-And last but not least, we worked on the migration towards Rails 6.0.

-As a follow-up to a project that Lukas Krause started in the HackWeek19, we took this opportunity to work again on the migration of OBS to Rails 6.

-This is an important step in order to make sure that the Open Build Service project stays future-proof and reliable.
-Contributors benefit from an up-to-date framework with all the functionality they are used to.
-The users are delighted by an actively maintained foundation that will keep on receiving security updates and improvements in the future.

-Upgrading to a new major version is usually a task, that should be processed carefully and with a good amount of attention.
-Therefore, we decided to not only rely on our automated tests, we also deployed the upgrade in a production-like environment in order to make sure all the individual components keep on working smoothly together.

-It is now finished and running in the test machine! :clap: :clap: We will have it soonish in production!

 ## Closing